dnaumenko/spark-realtime-analytics-sample/README.md

 # How to start

-There are examples to launch as stand-alone apps and you have 2 options how to submit jobs to Spark cluster:
+There are examples to launch as stand-alone apps and you have many options how to submit jobs to Spark cluster:
 1. you can use /bin/spark-submit script.
 See [docs](http://spark.apache.org/docs/latest/submitting-applications.html) for details.
 Example:
 ```